ArchieGoodwin/AudioProcessor/README.md

-# AudioProcessor
+# AudioProcessor 🎙️

+_A Swift Package for seamless audio recording on iOS devices._

-AudioProcessor - Swift Package designed for seamless audio recording on iOS devices.
-With its intuitive folder management, this package stores your recorded audio files in a designated folder.
-The real power of AudioProcessor lies in its splitting capabilities.
-Customise your recordings by splitting files at specified intervals of time or detect pauses in audio for automatic segmentation.
+AudioProcessor is an intuitive Swift Package tailored for effortless audio recording and management on iOS devices.
+By providing a designated folder, you can store and organize your recorded audio files with ease.
+The package offers advanced splitting capabilities, allowing you to:

+1. Split files at specified intervals 🕒
+2. Detect pauses in speech and automatically split files based on them 🤫

+## Features ✨

+* **Intuitive Folder Management**: Effortlessly store and manage your audio files in a designated folder.
+* **Customizable Splitting Intervals**: Define specific intervals for splitting audio files to suit your requirements.
+* **Automatic Pause Detection**: Detect pauses in speech and split files accordingly for optimal organization.

+# Usage

 ## Parameters